webix-hub/docs/data/desktop/progress.md

 Setting Progress Bar/Icon
 -------------------

-Progress bar and icon are provided by Webix **Progress Bar** module  that can be easily mixed into any componenet including [layouts](desktop/building_app_architecture.md).
+Progress bar and icon are provided by Webix **Progress Bar** module  that can be easily mixed into any component including [layouts](desktop/building_app_architecture.md).

 ~~~js
 webix.extend($$("view_id"), webix.ProgressBar);